Company Detail

 - Gillingham

-Lecturers should be passionate about their area of teaching and be enthusiastic about developing engaging course materials, lesson plans and assessments that are in alignment with the appropriate A-Level curriculum specification.
-You will provide academic support and guidance to promote positive learning outcomes as well as developing employability skills.
-All of this will be underpinned by regular target setting and progress monitoring to ensure that all students reach their full potential.
+Lecturers should be passionate about their area of teaching and be enthusiastic about developing their students English, Maths and other employability skills.
+All of this will be underpinned by regular target setting and progress monitoring to ensure that all students reach successful outcomes.

 2. Undertake day to day course management duties including all communication, problem solving, diagnostic compliance, time table checks and amendments, arranging/ providing cover at short notice for lessons where needed, planning and co-ordinating work experience and enrichment activities, co-ordinating internal verification scheduling, liaising with all relevant departments as required e.g. Exams, MIS, ALS, etc. and complete all related organisation and administration, ensuring cross site compliance and consistency can be maintained at all times.